 Working with an online lender may be a good option for soon-to-be homeowners.
 SoFi aims to make applying for home mortgage as painless as possible, while offering competitive rates and exclusive member discounts.

 Applicants don’t have to worry about pesky hidden fees or prepayment penalties.

 What is a mortgage broker?
 A go-between between the loan seeker and lenders.
 There are many pros and cons to consider.
-A mortgage broker can be just the ticket for some but not all homebuyers.
+A mortgage broker can be just the ticket for some home buyers but not all.